BehrTheDon/behr_clothingcommands/README.md

 Config.NoShirt = 15 -- Drawable index for "no shirt"
 ````

-🧠 Tip: Use `/clothing` or a clothing menu to preview drawables for your ped before setting `NoX` values.
+🧠 Tip: Use a clothing menu to preview drawables for your ped before setting `NoX` values.

 ---